mvolkmann/blog/src/astro.md

 More image optimization is performed in production builds than when running in dev mode.

+For pages that are generated at build time (SSG) and use the `Image` component, optimized `.webp` files are created in the `dist` directory.

 This mostly removes the need to use tools like Squoosh to optimize images.

 Image optimization is performed by the {% aTargetBlank